phylum-dev/cli/docs/extensions/extension_sandboxing.md

 `write`, and `run` accept either a path to be allowed or a boolean, `net` only allows for a boolean value.

+## Limitations

+The `PhylumApi.runSandboxed` method is the only allowed means of spawning child processes from an extension.
+In order to prevent extension to escape the sandbox, methods such as `Deno.run` are explicitly disabled.

+The method is not allowed to specify permissions that are less restrictive than the ones specified in the manifest.

 ## Advanced Usage

 By default, access to some paths is granted automatically to make extension